Platzii/homeassistant-evcnet/README.md

 **Important Notice**: This integration was developed with the assistance of AI tools, as I have little to no prior experience with Python or Home Assistant integration development.
 While the code has been tested and appears to function correctly, please use it at your own discretion and report any issues you encounter.

 **Testing Environment**: This integration has been primarily tested on the 50five (BELUX) endpoint (`50five-sbelux.evc-net.com`) in combination with a Shell Recharge/NewMotion-Enovates EV charger (Home Advanced 3.0).
 Compatibility with other EVC-net endpoints or charging station models may vary.
+Users have confirmed that the 50five Germany (`50five-sde.evc-net.com`) and UK (`50five-suk.evc-net.com`) endpoints work as well.

 ## Features